 The listing of winners, runner-ups, etc can be found on the TRIPLECROWNS worksheet and reproduced below.
 The reason I start the list in 1969 is that is when the modern world championship tournament format began and it was followed by the birth of the Masters in 1975 and the UK Championship in 1977 to complete the Triple Crown set.

-Each player is colour coded by nationality and a list of all 57 players shown can be found in column R of TRIPLECROWNS.
-In cell M1, you can select a specific player using the dropdown list who will then be highlighted in the listing in a metallic green shade.
+Each player is colour coded by nationality and a list of all 57 players shown can be found in column O of TRIPLECROWNS.
+In the newly added PLAYERS worksheet in cell A2, you can select a specific player using the dropdown list who will then be highlighted in TRIPLECROWNS in a metallic green shade.

 RANKINGS